glicerico/rangram/journal.md

 Currently, there is no implemented weighting related with distance for word-pairs counting.
 By using the [stream_evaluate](https://github.com/glicerico/stream-parser/blob/master/src/scripts/stream_evaluate.sh) script, we can use a range of values for winObserve and winParse easily.

-Guided by experiments performed with the [ULLP](https://docs.google.com/spreadsheets/d/1TPbtGrqZ7saUHhOIi5yYmQ9c-cvVlAGqY14ATMPVCq4/edit#gid=963717716), we focus our attention to its window-based method (win=6) with distance weight for calculating PMI, and no distance-weight when MST-parsing.
+Guided by experiments performed with the [ULLP](https://docs.google.com/spreadsheets/d/1TPbtGrqZ7saUHhOIi5yYmQ9c-cvVlAGqY14ATMPVCq4/edit#gid=963717716) in other corpora, we focus our attention to its window-based method (win=6) with distance weight for calculating PMI, and no distance-weight when MST-parsing.

 For the GL, we experiment with both the ILE and ALE methods.
 The bulk of the parameters can be found in the respective json files of the experiments.